Bernese Rottie (Bernese Mountain Dog & Rottweiler Mix): Info, Pictures & More

 Bernese Rottie puppies are small and adorable balls of fluff, and while you may be tempted to pick out two or three, they can grow into adults that weigh more than 100 pounds!
 They may be small as puppies, but they grow quickly into large dogs, so be prepared for a four-legged behemoth once your pup is fully grown.

-They enjoy spending time alone, but they also don’t do well in prolonged isolation.
+They enjoy spending time alone but don’t do well in prolonged isolation.
 If you or a family member aren’t home for long periods, you should reconsider getting this breed.
-They do best with people around them despite their independence.
+Despite their independence, they do best with people around them.

 Along with their tendency for independence comes a bit of stubbornness, so be prepared to train your Bernweiler puppy from an early age.
-They learn quickly and likely won’t take long to be housebroken, but you will need to put effort and time in to ensure good habits stick.
+They learn quickly and likely won’t take long to be housebroken, but you will need to put effort and time into ensuring good habits stick.

 3 Little-Known Facts About the Bernese Rottie